The Personal OS I run every day.

 A system that gets 1% better everyday gets 37x better in a year.

-Every skill in the bundle was created by Skillify and improved through The Loop.
+Every skill in the bundle was created by Skillify and improved through os-tune.
 So the install you buy isn't fixed.
 It's a starting point that knows how to grow.

 That's the whole point.